redperformance/red-measurement-framework/README.md

 ## Collaborating with external developers
 As can be seen from the measurement-framework.js script, its functionality relies heavily on an underlying strict and consistent naming convention.
 This allows us to accumulate (n) number of (x,y or z) instances.
-Based on this summation of each instance, it enables us to place consumers in a given funnel-stage. the funnel-stages are "Interested, Considering, Store Visit Intent and Ecommerce Intent"
+Based on the summation of each instance, it enables us to place consumers in a given funnel-stage.
+The funnel-stages are "Interested, Considering, Store Visit Intent and Ecommerce Intent"